Since I have shared parts of this story a few times now I thought I would talk about moving to the Netherlands and starting a new job there.

 I decided to convert to a Pay-As-You-Go subscription, which I discussed briefly in a previous post here.

 To my surprise I could not enter my card details.
 So, I went to change my billing country to the Netherlands.
-However, even though my address everywhere was the Netherlands it was still not being accepted.
+However, even though my address everywhere had been changed to the Netherlands it was still not being accepted.

 Finally, I found the billing section in the Azure Portal.
-However, the details were greyed out and I could not change them
+However, the details were greyed out and was unable change them.

 So, I went to talk to somebody from Microsoft about it.
 After all, if you go to the grayed-out billing section in the Azure Portal it looks like a simple case of changing it behind the scenes.